-The Board has established the following Committees to assist the Board in discharging its responsibilities: (i) Audit, (ii) Compensation, (iii) Sustainability, (iv) Finance, and (v) Nominating and Governance.
+The Board has established the following Committees to assist the Board in discharging its responsibilities: (i) Audit, (ii) Compensation, Talent and Culture (iii) Sustainability, Innovation and Policy, (iv) Finance, and (v) Nominating and Governance.
 The current charters of these Committees are published on the Ford public website, and will be mailed to shareholders on written request.
-The Committee chairs report on the matters considered at each of their meetings to the full Board of Directors following each Committee meeting.
+The Committee chairs report on the matters considered at each of their meetings to the full Board following each Committee meeting.

 In addition to the requirement that a majority of the Board satisfy the independence standards discussed above, members of the Audit Committee must also satisfy additional independence requirements.
-Specifically, Audit Committee members may not directly or indirectly receive any compensation from the Company other than their directors' compensation.
+Specifically, Audit Committee members may not directly or indirectly receive any compensation from the Company other than their directors' compensation and must not be affiliated with the Company.
+Additionally, in determining the independence of members of the Compensation, Talent, and Culture Committee the Board must consider all factors specifically relevant to determining whether the member has a relationship to the Company that is material to that member's ability to be independent from management in connection with duties on the Compensation, Talent, and Culture Committee, including whether the member directly or indirectly receives any compensation from the Company other than his or her director's compensation and whether the director is affiliated with the Company.